 ADVANCED LIGHTING NINJA

-Welcome to part 4 of the lighting basics series – Studio Lighting Basics, and congratulations on coming this far.
-Be warned though, this guide is slightly on the advanced side.
-So if you have not gone through the previous tutorials of this series, it’s time to revisit those first.
+Congratulations on coming this far, but be warned though, this guide is slightly on the advanced side.
+So if you have not gone through the previous tutorials of this series, it’s time to revisit those before you crash into this one.

 AN HONEST DISCLOSURE